-Level 3 (5-6 marks) can be awarded for evaluative comment about the significance/importance of particular features.
-The better answers will have a reasoned conclusion.
+Level 3 (5-6 marks) can be awarded for evaluative comment about the

 Example Business tourism in Dubai

 Dubai is well established as the leading exhibition centre in the Middle East and it was recently voted the world's best conference venue (L1).
 The city combines the facilities and services of one of the world's major international business centres with all the attractions of a top destination.
 The city now hosts more than 60 major exhibitions annually (L1) as well as numerous conferences, seminars, in-house corporate meetings and the like.
 Dubai World Trade Centre (DWTC) holds the Middle East's largest convention venue with eight exhibition halls, multiple meeting rooms and two hotels attached to it (L2).